-We are pleased to announce that the following people have been appointed, unopposed.
+We are pleased to announce that the following people were appointed, unopposed:

 Why become a Governor?